It’s All About The Food, Right?

 It can easily develop into a passion; hunting for new ways to eat fine food, exploring restaurants, exchanging recipes with friends and family members, “reverse-engineering” the secret recipe of the specialty of your favourite restaurant at home, or just trying to reconstruct Granny’s apple pie.

-Then we start traveling and we begin to realize there is a whole new world of culinary experience out there.
+to realize there is a whole new world of culinary experience out there.
 You can go to eat out in your home town, to have Greek, Italian, Chinese, or Indian food, but nothing compares to local, traditionally prepared dishes.

 There will be surprises.
 I remember my first real Italian pizza in Italy.
 It was great, but not at all what I expected.
 The crust way too thin compared to what I had experienced before.
 I learned in Italy I can get super crispy, smoky pizza.
 I love it and I am not afraid to order 25 of them for our cycling group on the day we arrive in Italy on Trans-Europa tour.